Spax04/PlayConnect/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for more information.

 ## Credits
-- Developed by [Your Name]
+- Developed by Alexander Gotlib
-- Inspired by [Any inspirations, libraries, or resources used]

 ## Contact
-For any inquiries or support, please contact [Your Email Address].
+For any inquiries or support, please contact gotlib14@gmail.com.